-- Pit Bull Terriers;
+- Pit Bull Terriers

-- American Pit Bull Terriers;
+- American Pit Bull Terriers

-- Japanese Tosas;
+- Japanese Tosas

-- Argentinian Fighting Dogs;
+- Argentinian Fighting DogsBrazilian Fighting Dogs

-- Brazilian Fighting Dogs; and

-- Any other dog of a breed, kind or description prescribed by the regulations as restricted for the purposes of this Division (e.g. dogs used as guard dogs by security personnel could be prescribed as
+Any other dog of a breed, kind or description prescribed by the regulations as restricted for the purposes of this Division (e.g. dogs used as guard dogs by security personnel could be prescribed as restricted dogs).

-restricted dogs).

-The owner of a restricted dog must also comply with specified conditions including keeping the dog in a childproof enclosure.
+The owner of a restricted dog must also comply with specified conditions including keeping the dog in a childproof enclosure and annual permit requirements.